 THE PROPHET BAR – Transcending Music in Deep Ellum for 30 years – Housed in the Historic District of Deep Ellum

-Great original Live Music concerts weekly – Full Service Bar and Grill – All Ages, All the Time
+Showcasing great touring and local original live bands weekly – Full Service Bar – All Ages, All the Time

 For Private Parties and Room Rentals click here